SA Ambulance Service: Ambulance types

 SA Ambulance Service is known to operate a variety of emergency and non-emergency vehicles across the state, which travel in excess of 10 million kilometres each year.
-All vehicles have distinctive green and yellow livery, high visibility LED lightbars and warning lights and sirens.
+All vehicles have distinctive green, green cheque and yellow livery, high visibility LED lightbars and warning lights and sirens.
 Most SAAS Ambulance vans feature custom SA license plates starting with 'AMB' and then the fleet number of the vehicles, for example, an Ambulance with the fleet number 277 has the license plate 'AMB·277'.

 Emergency Ambulances

 SA Ambulance Service operates 270 Mercedes-Benz Sprinter Ambulances for use in metropolitan and regional areas, and 10 Toyota Landcruiser 70 series Ambulances for use in rural and remote areas.
-All salaried emergency ambulance crews rostered within the Adelaide metropolitan area are skilled at least Paramedic level (3-year degree + 1-year internship) with numerous crews skilled at Intensive Care Paramedic level (3-year degree + 1-year internship + 2 years paramedic experience as a minimum + graduate diploma + an ICP internship).
-In rural areas of South Australia approximately 1,500 Ambulance volunteers crew emergency ambulances and community response vehicles (station wagons/4 wheel drives).
+All salaried emergency ambulance crews rostered within the Adelaide metropolitan area and major country centres are skilled at least Paramedic level (3-year degree + 1-year internship) with numerous crews skilled at Intensive Care Paramedic level (3-year degree + 1-year internship + 2 years paramedic experience as a minimum + graduate diploma + an ICP internship).
+In smaller rural areas of South Australia approximately 1,200 Ambulance volunteers crew emergency ambulances and community response vehicles (station wagons/4 wheel drives).
 SAAS Clinical Education unit (a Registered Training Organisation) trains volunteer Ambulance Assists & Ambulance Responders to Nationally accredited Certificate II in Medical Service First Response and Ambulance Officers to Certificate IV in Health Care Level.
-SAAS is the only emergency ambulance provider in South Australia.
+The scope of practice and authorised skills of rural volunteers is considered the highest of all ambulance volunteers in Australia.
+In recent times volunteers have been credentialed to administered intranasal narcotics and controlled medications such as sublingual Ketamine.